-For the countries that have control the technological lead within the past, there’s continually the likelihood that they’ll be overtaken by newcomers.
+For the countries that have controlled the technological lead in the past, there’s continually the likelihood that they’ll be overtaken by newcomers.

 This occurred within the last half of the twentieth century once Japan advanced technologically in its automobile production to the purpose wherever it might challenge the car leadership of North America and Europe.